alistairfairweather/mysite/_posts/2020-01-05-why-cancel-culture-will-destroy-itself.md

 But even if cancel culture is ineffective, the sheer enjoyment it produces should sustain it, right?
 Nope.
 Like the Cultural Revolution and the French Revolution, cancel culture will eventually consume itself.
 When only the pure of thought are left, they begin to invent new tests of purity.
 Eventually we all turn into Robespierre.

-If you're read this far, you probably already agree with me, the proponents of cancel culture having left to tweet their disgust around paragraph six.
+If you've read this far, you probably already agree with me, the proponents of cancel culture having left to tweet their disgust around paragraph six.
 So what can we do about this destructive nonsense?
 First, and most importantly, don't join in.
 When someone you dislike gets attacked, take a breath.
 Disagreement doesn't need to result in defenestration.

 Second, research the details of the cancel-worthy event.
 What was the context?
 Could the person have meant something else, and just expressed it clumsily?
 Is this part of a pattern of statements, or something isolated.
 Everyone is allowed to have bad days, and bad sentences.